Some Russian proverbs with fish sayings & quotes

 This expression supposedly came about in the West during the time of the Reformation when people would try and differentiate between Protestant reformers and Catholics – whether someone was eating modestly – meat, or for Lent – fish.
 It is used when something is not one thing or another, and is not recognizable or characteristic of any one thing.
 The English equivalent would be: “neither fish, nor fowl.”

 So there we have it: I’ve given you the expressions, all that’s left to do is find situations to use them in!
+For other Russian proverbs, read also On a date with Russian proverbs.

 This post was written by Claire, currently studying Russian at Liden & Denz.